sivaprakasaman/sivaprakasaman.github.io/publications.md

 ---

 ## Publications
+1. S. Hauser, **A. Sivaprakasam**, H. Bharadwaj, M. Heinz, "Precision Diagnostics for Complex Sensorineural Hearing Loss," Mechanics of Hearing Workshop 2024 (MoH 2024), Ann Arbor, Michigan, USA.
+[Zenodo](https://doi.org/10.5281/zenodo.13334652)

+2. A. Farhadi, S. Hauser, **A. Sivaprakasam**, M. Heinz, "Simultaneous Recording of Otoacoustic Emissions and Envelope-Following Responses to Evaluate Efferent Influences on Neural Coding," Mechanics of Hearing Workshop 2024 (MoH 2024), Ann Arbor, Michigan, USA.
+[Zenodo](https://doi.org/10.5281/zenodo.13329441)

-1. F. Deloche, S. Parida, **A. Sivaprakasam**, M. Heinz,“Estimation of Cochlear Frequency Selectivity Using a Convolution Model of Forward-Masked Compound Action Potentials,” Journal of the Association for Research in Otolaryngology (2024).
+3. F. Deloche, S. Parida, **A. Sivaprakasam**, M. Heinz,“Estimation of Cochlear Frequency Selectivity Using a Convolution Model of Forward-Masked Compound Action Potentials,” Journal of the Association for Research in Otolaryngology (2024).
 DOI:  [10.1007/s10162-023-00922-1](https://doi.org/10.1007/s10162-023-00922-1)

-2. **A. Sivaprakasam**, H. Wang, R. Cooper, and A. Koontz,“Innovation in Transfer Assist Technologies for Persons with Severe Disabilities and Their Caregivers,” IEEE Potentials, vol. 36, no. 1, [pp. 34-41](https://ieeexplore.ieee.org/document/7814381?reload=true)
+4. **A. Sivaprakasam**, H. Wang, R. Cooper, and A. Koontz,“Innovation in Transfer Assist Technologies for Persons with Severe Disabilities and Their Caregivers,” IEEE Potentials, vol. 36, no. 1, [pp. 34-41](https://ieeexplore.ieee.org/document/7814381?reload=true)

 ---